miriyusifli/Notes/Books/Programming/EffectiveJava/README.md

 }
 ```
 ## Item  15: Minimize the accessibility of classes and members
 It is wrong for a class to have a public static final array field, or an accessor that returns such a field.
-If a class has such a field or accessor, clients will be able to modify the con- tents of the array.
+If a class has such a field or accessor, clients will be able to modify the contents of the array.

-## Item 16: Inpublicclasses,use accessor methods,not public fields
+## Item 16: In public classes, use accessor methods,not public fields
 ## Item 17: Minimize mutability
 To make a class immutable, follow these five rules:
 1. Don’t provide methods that modify the object’s state (known as mutators).